Ashrd3/aws-ec2/README.md

 This is a learning project intended to practice AWS cloud and web hosting fundamentals.

-For security, restrict Security Group access to known IPs after testing.

-Expand by adding more HTML/CSS pages or experimenting with multiple web services.

 Next steps: Add S3 storage, Secure with IAM, Monitor & clean up